St. Andrew's Episcopal School (Austin, Texas)

-St. Andrew's Episcopal School, also known as SAS, is a private school located in Austin, Texas, United States.
+St. Andrew's Episcopal School (SAS) is a private school located in Austin, Texas, United States.
 St. Andrew's enrolls students in grades K-12 and is divided into three divisions: Lower (grades K-5), Middle (grades 6–8), and Upper (grades 9–12) Schools.
 The Lower and Middle Schools share a campus in central Austin, while the Upper School campus is in the southwestern part of the city.